cloud-custodian/cloud-custodian/docs/source/azure/gettingstarted.rst

 Write your first policy
 -----------------------

-The core concept is a stateless rule engine, that filters and takes actions on resources.
+Cloud Custodian is a stateless rules engine that filters and takes actions on Azure resources based on policies that you define.
-It can be bound to serverless event streams across multiple cloud providers that maps to security, operations, and governance use cases.
-Custodian adheres to a compliance as code principle, so you can validate, dry-run, and review changes to your policies.

 Cloud Custodian policies are expressed in YAML and include the following: